Oak Ridge church of Christ in Oak Ridge, Tennessee

 Let’s each ask ourselves, “How’s my consistency?”
 Does it take a crisis to hit before we are consistently on our knees behind closed doors?
 Can we honestly say we are truly devoted to prayer?
 (Romans 12:12).
 And if we are not, what have been the unseen ripple effects of that loss of focus?
 It’s hard to think about what our “hit and miss” approach to prayer may have prevented the church from accomplishing.
 Instead, let's visualize what the church would look like if we all recommitted ourselves to being entirely devoted to prayer.
 Prayer changes things.
 It has in Oak Ridge, Tennessee, and it will in your congregation as well.

-Oak Ridge church of Christ
+Oak Ridge church of Christ225 North Purdue Avenue

 Oak Ridge, TN 37830